Blog posts

 Published:

-As I am preparing for my first teaching assignments at Emory, I started from creating a syllabus template.
-My department provided a Word template, which was not exactly to my taste, so I wrote a template in \(\LaTeX\) here.
+As I prepare for my first teaching assignments at Emory, I have started by creating a syllabus template.
+My department provided a Word template, but it wasn’t exactly to my taste, so I wrote a \(\LaTeX\) template here.
 The version titled syllabus_template.tex follows the basic structure of the Emory economics template, and the version titled syllabus_template_toda.tex adds some of my information that I use across all my courses.
 A few comments:

 Income inequality at UCSD economics, 2023